damianohienmhen/IBM/index.md

 ## <img src="./kmeans.png" class="img-responsive" align = "center" alt="Florida"> <img>

-The resulting visual dashboard allows for users to identify specific areas and regions within the Florida state which have the potential for solar and wind power generation facilities or have overproduction/inefficiency concerns.
-This easy to use dashboard linked directly to the original worksheet can be used quickly to answer pertinent questions.

 Data from 2020 was used in the analysis as it provided the most complete dataset the API provided.
 The colored points represent the various major cities in Florida.
 Each of the 65 cities have now been classified across 3 different categories.
 They are described as follows:

 1. Clusters in Purple - These points have the highest averages across each of the the variables under study.
 These points are recognized to have the greatest potential for both solar and wind generating assets.